top of page

 What is Mauna Yogam?

-Only Mauna Yogam (Silence & Solitude) helps one realize oneSelf.
+Only Mauna Yogam (Silence & Solitude) helps one realise one's Self.

 Yoga or Yogam means ‘being one with nature’ or being ‘one with the Existence’ itself.
 The more we move ourselves away from nature, the more struggles we face in life.

 Apparently, there are many streams or types of Yogam such as Raja yoga, Kriya yoga, Bhakti yoga and Jnana yoga.
-Each serves its purpose wonderfully well, if one practices it rightly.
+Each serves its purpose wonderfully well if one practices it rightly.
 But all of these Yoga streams must bring one to Silence (Mauna Yogam).
-If not, one must check whatever yoga that they are engaged in.
-One should not go on practicing without attaining the state of Shanti (absolute rest).
+If not, one must check whatever yoga they are engaged in.
+One should not go on practising without attaining the state of Shanti (absolute rest).
 The very reason why one comes to any kind of yoga is to have both physical and mental well-being.
 However, it shouldn’t stop there.
 Well-being is not our ultimate aim.
-Humans come into this world with only one purpose and that is Self-realization.
+Humans come into this world with only one purpose, and that is Self-realization.
 That’s what the LIFE within all the beings is throbbing for and not for the wrongly-assumed purposes like attaining money, pleasures or any short-lived happiness.

 Once you achieve something that you were chasing, the hangover is there for sometime but that recedes sooner or later.
 Even the dream-come-true events in your life have lost their charm or have become an aversion now.
 So, one keeps doing something new to maintain that happiness.
 Can this go on forever?
-That’s why people become tired and some go to the extent of depression or being suicidal too.
+That’s why people become tired, and some go to the extent of depression or being suicidal,l too.
 They don’t know what went wrong.

 You must know that you’re not going to attain anything.
 Only what is already there, that you will know or attain.
 What is ‘not’ there cannot be known or attained anyway.
 So, what you must know is this: